-Based in Pittsburgh, we represent people, and their families, in Pennsylvania, West Virginia, and Ohio, who have been seriously injured or killed in accidents while riding their street motorcycles, dirt bikes, scooters, Vespas, ATVs, quads, or four-wheelers.
+Based in Pittsburgh, we represent people, and their families, in Pennsylvania, West Virginia, Ohio, and Massachusetts who have been seriously injured or killed in crashes while riding or passengers on motorcycles, dirt bikes, scooters, Vespas, ATVs, quads, side-by-sides, and four-wheelers.

 Fred Goldsmith (pictured below at the Cleveland Motorcycle Show) owns and rides street bikes and dirt bikes.
 He has successfully completed the Pennsylvania Motorcycle Safety Program’s Basic Rider, Experienced Rider, BRC2, and Advanced Rider Courses.
-He is a member of Pittsburgh’s Sport Bike Alliance, which promotes safe group riding, Four Winds BMW Riders, and Mon Valley – Donora Riders Group.
+He is a former member of Pittsburgh’s Sports Bike Aliance, which promotes safe group riding, Three Rivers Competition Riders, Four Winds BMW Riders, and Mon Valley – Donora Riders Group.
 He understands the machines, what it’s like to ride trails, in the woods, city streets, and highways, and what riders are up against, whether it’s careless or distracted car and truck drivers (like talking on cell phones or texting), defective road surfaces, improperly marked roads and construction zones, or reckless riders in the woods.

 Motorcycle lawyer Fred Goldsmith has appeared on the popular Pittsburgh radio show “On the Road with Rocky” on ESPN Radio 1250 AM to discuss proper insurance coverages for motorcycle riders and what to do after a motorcycle accident.
 You can hear part of the first show (Fred appears mostly in the 2nd half of the hour-long show) via this link.

-Having been involved in significant personal injury litigation for collectively more than 25 years, we understand the medical and legal issues surrounding the injuries that can happen in these types of accidents, particularly orthopedic and neurologic injuries.
+Having been involved in significant personal injury and wrongful death litigation for collectively more than 45 years, we understand the medical and legal issues surrounding the injuries, particulalry orthopedic and neurological, that often occur in motorcycle and ATV crashes.
 We also know how devastating, both economically and emotionally, it can be to lose your ability to earn a living, or for a family when a loved one loses their life.

 We handle motorcycle and ATV lawsuits on a contingent fee.
 We also advance the costs for the lawsuit, including the fees of experts and consultants.
 This means a client will not owe us a fee unless and until there is a settlement or judgment in the client’s favor.
-When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.) which the client had previously agreed in writing were also its responsibility.
+When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.).

 If you or others are injured, call 911 for EMS and, if applicable, local or state police, sheriff, etc.